University of Newcastle

 For more information, refer to the University of Newcastle’s Council Charter.

-Council Membership
+Membership

 Official Members

-Vice-Chancellor: Professor Alex Zelinsky AO (to December 2028)
+Vice-Chancellor: Professor Alex Zelinsky AO (December 2028)

-Ms Elizabeth Nicol (to December 2026)
+Ms Elizabeth (Liz) Nicol (December 2026)

-Mr Kevin Young (to August 2028)
+Deputy Chancellor: Mr Kevin Young (August 2028)

-Mr Noel Cornish AM (to February 2026)
+Mr Noel Cornish AM (February 2026)

-Ms Elizabeth Couch AM (to December 2026)
+Ms Elizabeth Couch AM (December 2026)

-Mr Jason Darney (to January 2026)
+Mr Jason Darney (January 2026)

-Academic Staff: Dr Annika Westrenius (to August 2026)
+Academic Staff: Dr Annika Westrenius (August 2026)

-Student: Mr Jacob Carson (to December 2025)
+Students: Mr Jacob Carson (December 2025)

-Student: Ms Laura Dowling (to December 2025)
+Students: Ms Laura Dowling (December 2025)